rehierl/html-outliner-spec/implementation-overview.md

 normalization purposes).

 Note that the `innerNodes` property itself does not require that it contains all the nodes associated with a section.
-This list can be limited to the top-level nodes of a section.
+This list can therefore be limited to the top-level nodes of a section.

 A node is considered to be a **top-level node of a section** if it has no parent node within the same section.
 Note that the starting sectioning element (including